mobanisto/pinpit-gradle-plugin/README.md

 For Windows, there are different tools than Wix like Inno Setup or the Nullsoft Scriptable Install System (NSIS) that could be used to build alternative installers for Windows.

+For macOS, signing and notarization still requires the zip files produced on any platform to be postprocessed on a macOS box.
+It would be good to implement this in a cross-platform manner.
+There apparently are ways to sign packages cross-platform and Apple has release an API that can be used to submit packages for notarization.
+This is being worked on under https://github.com/mobanisto/pinpit-gradle-plugin/issues/23.

 ## Development and publishing notes